tenon-io/tenon-cli/README.md

 This CLI was made to interact with the Tenon.io API.
 It utilized Node and Commander,js to create a UNIX-style CLI.

-### What is uses

-This CLI uses a number of open source projects to work properly:

-* [CommanderJS] - HTML enhanced for web apps!
-* [NPM] - awesome web-based text editor
-* [tenon-node] - Markdown parser done right.
-Fast and easy to extend.
-* [tenon-reporters] - great UI boilerplate for modern web apps
-* [node.js] - evented I/O for the backend

-And of course Dillinger itself is open source with a [public repository][dill] on GitHub.

 ### Installation

 Tenon CLI requires [Node.js](https://nodejs.org/) v4+ to run.